pubsubdb/pubsubdb/docs/refactoring101.md

 <img src="./img/refactor/rf3.png" alt="PubSubDB reverses the information flow" style="max-width:100%;width:600px;">

 PubSubDB steps in as a mediator, leveraging all 3 Redis communication channels (`streams`, `data`, and `events`) to reverse the information flow and orchestrate the activities.
-This inversion of control is a game-changer, simplifying refactoring by plucking and orchestrating target functions idependent of the legacy network clutter.
+This inversion of control is a game-changer, simplifying refactoring by plucking and orchestrating target functions independent of the legacy network clutter.

 ## Time to Connect Endpoints
 The approach is now clearer, allowing us to refactor without disrupting legacy processes.